Adopt & use library-licensed eBooks and eResources as your course materials.

 - NL - Nonlinear.
 FSU Libraries have access to a limited number of licenses for this material.
 Once we have used them all, we must purchase more uses of the material (usually 365 accesses).

 Are these eBooks free?

 These eBooks are purchased by FSU Libraries and available to all current students, faculty, and staff.
 They cost the library money, but they are free for students.

 I would like to adopt or have already adopted a library-licensed eBook or open textbook to replace my textbook.
 How can it be added to this page?

 Please fill out our eTextbook Access Form if you have adopted an eBook that is not currently reflected in our eTextbook catalog or if you find any errors in our data.
 We are constantly upgrading and adding to our collection of eTextbooks.

 To learn more about how you can adopt library resource as your course materials, please see our Library Support for Course Materials.
-If you encounter any problems, fill out our eTextbook Access Form or contact Lindsey Wharton with any questions.
+If you encounter any problems, fill out our eTextbook Access Form or contact our eTextbook team with any questions.